 Reorganization value and enterprise value

 As an example, assume a reporting entity's enterprise value is $1,250,000, and $200,000 of working capital liabilities and other liabilities exist at emergence date.
-Reconciliation between the enterprise and reorganization values is described below.
+Reconciliation between the enterprise and reorganization values is illustrated below.

 In most instances, enterprise value will not include the value of cash and noncore assets and liabilities of the enterprise.
 For instance, assets to be sold in reorganization, excess cash, tax credits, and net operating loss carryforwards are often excluded from the enterprise valuation.
 Also, legacy pension costs or environmental liabilities may not be included in the reconstituted entity and, therefore, may not be considered when determining the enterprise value of the reconstituted entity.
 In such cases, a reporting entity may need to also adjust for these items to derive the reorganization value.
 If these items were already included in the cash flows used to derive the enterprise value estimate, they would not be adjusted when determining the reorganization value.